-Implementation of the following principles could also enhance the success of debt collection to a
+Implementation of the following principles could also enhance the success of debt collection to a great extent:-

 - 5.17.1.
 The interest levied on an account during the agreement period, be written back as soon as the arrear amount has been paid in full. - 5.17.2.
 Maximum period for extension of payment, on which no interest is levied, must be limited to a period to the discretion of the CFO. - 5.17.3.
 No interest will be levied on closed accounts. - 5.17.4.
 No interest will be levied on honored payment agreements. - 5.17.5.
-No interest will be levied on employees municipal accounts with staff deduction arrangements. - 5.17.6 No interest will be levied on indigent accounts. - 5.17.7.
-No interest will be levied on fines and penalties. - 5.17.8.
-No interest will be levied on government accounts. - 5.17.9.
+No interest will be levied on honored payment agreements. - 5.17.6.
+No interest will be levied on employees municipal accounts with staff deduction arrangements. - 5.17.7 No interest will be levied on indigent accounts. - 5.17.8.
+No interest will be levied on fines and penalties. - 5.17.9.
+No interest will be levied on government accounts. - 5.17.10.
 Interest is calculated on the monthly principal amount (debt exclusive of unpaid interest)